moonrepo/schematic/book/src/config/struct/env.md

 ### Nested prefixes

-Since `env_prefix` only applies to direct fields and to support nested structs, you'll need to define `env_prefix` for each struct, and manually set the prefixes.
+Since `env_prefix` only applies to direct fields and not for nested/children structs, you'll need to define `env_prefix` for each struct, and manually set the prefixes.
 Schematic _does not concatenate_ the prefixes between parent and child.